Differentially Private Link Prediction With Protected Connections: Experiments

-\paragraph{Evaluation protocol and metrics:} For each of these datasets, we only consider predicting neighbors on the set of query nodes $Q$ each containing at least one triangle, and we leave the others out.
-Such a pre-selection protocol is standard to LP literature~\cite{BackstromL2011SRW,de2013discriminative}, which allows for a fair evaluation specifically for triad based LP heuristics.
-Then, following~\cite{de2013discriminative}, for each query node $q$, in the fully-disclosed graph, the set of $\Vcal\backslash \{q\}$ is partitioned into neighbors $\Ncal(q)$ and non-neighbors $\overline{\Ncal(q)}$.
-Then we sample 85\% of $|\Ncal(q)|$ neighbors and 85\% of $\overline{\Ncal(q)}$ non-neighbors and present the resulting graph $\Gcal_{\text{sampled}}$ to an LP protocol $\Mcal$ ($\Mcal=\Acal$ for a usual non-private LP and $\Mcal=\App$ for a \dpp\ LP).
-Then, for each query node $q$, we ask $\Mcal$ to provide a top-$K$ ($K=10$) list of potential neighbors ({good} items in the context of information retrieval~\cite{manning2010introduction}) from the held-out graph---consisting of 15\% \emph{secret} neighbors and non-neighbors, then compute average precision value $AP(q)$ and finally provide mean average precision (MAP) \ie\ $\frac{1}{|Q|}\sum_{q\in Q} AP(q)$ to measure the predictive power of $\Mcal$.
-In contrast to some previous works~\cite{ZhangC2018LinkPredGNN,BackstromL2011SRW}, we avoid AUC as an accuracy metric due to two pitfalls: (i)~some \dpp\ mechanisms (like \our\ and Exponential) randomly sample nodes, where the sequence of sampled nodes is not likely to comply with relative order of scores; and (ii)~AUC strongly relies on the number of neighbor vs.\ non-neighbor pairs in the top-$K$-ranked list, and is somewhat immune to class imbalance.
-As a result, AUC is usually large and undiscerning for any reasonable LP protocol over a sparse graph~\cite{manning2010introduction,de2013discriminative}.
+\paragraph{Evaluation protocol and metrics} For each of these datasets, we first mark a portion ($\sprot$) of all connections to be protected.
+Following previous work~\cite{BackstromL2011SRW, de2013discriminative}, we sort nodes by decreasing number of triangles in which they occur, and allow the top 80\% to be query nodes.
+Next, for each query node $q$ in the disclosed graph, the set of nodes $\Vcal\backslash \{q\}$ is partitioned into neighbors $\Ncal(q)$ and non-neighbors ${\nnbr(q)}$.
+Finally, we sample 80\% of $|\Ncal(q)|$ neighbors and 80\% of ${\nnbr(q)}$ non-neighbors and present the resulting graph $\Gcal_{\text{sampled}}$ to $\Acal$---the non-private base LP, and subsequently to $\App$---the \eprivate\ LP which is built on $\Acal$.
+For each query node $q$, we ask $\App$ to provide a top-$K$ list of potential neighbors from the held-out graph, consisting of both public and private connections.
+We report the predictive performance of $\App$ in terms of average AUC of the ranked list of nodes across all the queries $Q$.
+The exact choices of $\sprot$ and $K$ vary across different experiments.